Only 5 pc of fully vaccinated Omicron patients needed hospitalization, data in Mumbai shows | Health

 Only five per cent of the fully vaccinated persons who caught the Omicron variant infection in Mumbai needed hospitalization, as per the Brihanmumbai Municipal Corporation's (BMC) latest sample data.

-On the other hand, among those who had not taken a single dose of anti-coronavirus vaccines and who caught Omicron, more than 17 per cent had to be hospitalized.
+On the other hand, among those who had not taken a single dose of anti-coronavirus vaccines and who were infected with Omicron, more than 17 per cent had to be hospitalized.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)